ethaaalpha/ft_transcendance/readme.md

 ```

 🗺️ Additional Resources

 GitMind Map
-For a visual representation of the project structure and dependencies, please refer to the [GitMind Map](https://chat.mistral.ai/chat/6ed69e7e-f528-4033-ac84-db3a3f74e762#:~:text=and%20pasting%20individually%3A-,GitMind%20Map,-API%20Documentation).
+For a visual representation of the project structure and dependencies, please refer to the [GitMind Map](https://chat.mistral.ai/chat/6ed69e7e-f528-4033-ac84-db3a3f74e762#:~:text=and%20pasting%20individually%3A- GitMind Map).

 API Documentation
-Detailed information about the API endpoints, request/response formats, and more can be found in the [API Documentation](https://chat.mistral.ai/chat/6ed69e7e-f528-4033-ac84-db3a3f74e762#:~:text=GitMind%20Map-,API%20Documentation,-Database%20Map).
+Detailed information about the API endpoints, request/response formats, and more can be found in the API Documentation.

 Database Map
-The structure of the project's database can be explored through the [Database Map](https://chat.mistral.ai/chat/6ed69e7e-f528-4033-ac84-db3a3f74e762#:~:text=API%20Documentation-,Database%20Map,-And%20here%27s%20the).
+The structure of the project's database can be explored through the Database Map.

 📄 .env File
 The project requires a .env file to function correctly.
 This file should contain the following variables:

+makefile
+Copy code
 # Default Config Docker
 DOMAIN = ''